I’m not here to make friends with the industry; I’m here to be an advocate for the consumer.

 Tracy’s Dog: They’re a white-label brand found on sites of ill repute.
 While positive reviews exist of their silicone products, I’ve found that they outright lie about product material when it’s not silicone.
 There are plenty of lower-cost sex toy brands that are more reputable.
 For details, check out this post.

 Kiiroo: Makers of sex toys for long-distance pals or interacting with participating cam performers, at first their “teledildonics” items seemed okay.
-But the more I’ve learned about long-time staff members, their social media team, and their overall values, the less inclined I am to support them.
-I’ve heard from ex-employees that the folks running the company and employed at the company are misogynistic jerks, and they haven’t been treating bloggers very well.
+But the more I’ve learned about long-time staff members/owners, their social media team, and their overall values, I’ve decided to completely remove any support for this company.
+I’ve heard from ex-employees that the folks running the company and employed at the company are misogynistic jerks (putting it mildly), and they haven’t been treating bloggers very well.
 Bloggers who have agreed to write for their blog have had their articles changed without their consent to read with a gender-binary-bias that wasn’t intended by the author.
 Their Twitter social media manager made light of non-consensual anal sex and when repeatedly called out on it apologized not for the tasteless “joke”, but that we misconstrued it.
 They continue to disgust me.
 Their products are not consistently well-rated and aren’t the only “teledildonic” items on the market.
 If you care about the inside story and want to support quality companies, don’t support Kiiroo.

 Edenfantasys: Problems galore with this dying sex toy retailer that was once the most popular site to buy from and work with.
 Epiphora has detailed the problems here.
 They have slowly started discontinuing decent name-brand sex toys in favor of their own white-label cheap pieces of crap.
 Edited to add: I had kept my affiliate account with them and years-old posts still had links that didn’t seem important enough to clear up and redirect to SheVibe.
 I made a small amount of money from them monthly, despite never recommending them to anyone anymore and actively discouraging against buying from them for the last 3 years.
 But as soon as I put them on my Blacklist they deleted my affiliate account and earnings unpaid.
 I’m now working on removing every single old, dead link to them.
 If you see any, let me know!